 Dracaena sanderiana, also known as lucky bamboo is a native African species.

 It is one of the most tolerant houseplants.
 They grow easily indoors and do not require everyday care.

 It grows well in low light and grows very slowly.
 Lucky bamboo can survive in any indoor condition.
 They are grown in many different sizes and shapes.

-Keeping lucky bamboo inside houses and business places are believed to bring happiness and prosperity, and this belief has promoted sales of lucky bamboo shoots in India and certain parts of Asia.
+Keeping lucky bamboo inside houses and business places are believed to bring happiness and prosperity, and this belief has promoted sales of lucky bamboo shoots in certain parts of Asia and the US.
 This also makes it a great gift for your loved ones and has especially found fans in office workers.

 It can be grown in decorative planters or bowls filled with just rocks and water.
 The water doesn’t need to be changed every day – just once in a week along with mild rinsing of the plant.